awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. For the **Choose AMI** step, there is a list of basic configurations, called Amazon Machine Images \(AMIs\), that serve as templates for your instances\.
 Choose **Select** for the Amazon Linux 2 AMI\.

-1. For the **Choose Instance Type** step, select a hardware configuration for your instances\.
+1. For the **Choose Instance Type** step, select a hardware configuration for your instance\.
 We recommend that you keep the default, a `t2.micro` instance\.
 Choose **Next: Configure details**\.
+**Note**
+If your account is less than 12 months old, you can use a `t2.micro` instance for free within certain usage limits\.
+For more information, see [AWS Free Tier](https://aws.amazon.com/free/)\.

 1. For the **Configure details** step, do the following:

-   1. For **Name**, type a name for your launch configuration \(for example, `my-first-lc`\)\.
+   1. For **Name**, enter a name for your launch configuration \(for example, `my-first-lc`\)\.

-   1. For **Advanced Details**, select an IP address type\.
-If you want to provide internet connectivity to instances in a VPC, you must select an option that assigns a public IP address\.
-If you want to provide internet connectivity to your instances but aren't sure whether you have a default VPC, select **Assign a public IP address to every instance**\.
+   1. For **Advanced Details**, choose an IP address type\.
+To provide internet connectivity to instances in a VPC, choose an option that assigns a public IP address\.
+If an instance is launched into a default VPC, the default is to assign a public IP address\.
+If you want to provide internet connectivity to your instance but aren't sure whether you have a default VPC, choose **Assign a public IP address to every instance**\.

    1. Choose **Skip to review**\.